 • Health record/vaccination certificate (if available).

-• Letter of acceptance from the French educational institution (original if available).
+• Letter of acceptance from the concerned educational institution (original if available).

-• Driver’s license if you want to use a car in Europe.
+• A driver’s license if you want to use a car in Europe.

 • Socket adapter, depending on the standard in your country.